 Know and understand how to play rugby and feel at home in a rugby game.
-The basics of starting, attacking and defending.
-Know what is going on, enjoy the game!
+Basics of starting, attacking and defending.
+Know what is going on, enjoy it.

 Stay flexible when you learn how to play.
 The more you are flexible when you move and think, the quicker you will find it easy to play.

 Next thing you know, you`re a good player!Simply scroll down the page or

 You play on a rugby field and the laws of the game specify every detail about it.
 Knowing the layout will help you understand the game.

-So, start here on how to play rugby with an easy introduction to some rules through an explanation of the field.
+So, start here on how you play, with an easy introduction to some rules through an explanation of the field.

 Feel confident when you get out there!